Are Final Market Prices Sufficient for Information Aggregation? Evidence from Last-Minute Dynamics in Parimutuel Betting: Empirical Strategy and Results

-where \( R_{i}^{\ast} \) denotes the final odds for horse \( i \); \( \text{OddsChange}_{i} \) is a variable (or vector of variables) summarizing the trajectory of interim odds; \( \varepsilon_{i} \) is a mean-zero idiosyncratic error term.
-The dependent variable equals the gross return to a 1 JPY bet on horse $i$: \( R_{i}^{\ast} \) if the horse wins and zero otherwise.
-The conditional expectation is therefore
+where \( R_{i}^{\ast} \) denotes the final odds for horse \( i \), \( \text{OddsChange}_{i} \) is a variable or vector of variables summarizing the trajectory of interim odds, and \( \varepsilon_i \) is a mean-zero idiosyncratic error term.
+The dependent variable is the realized gross return to a 1 JPY bet, equal to \( R_i^\ast \) if horse \( i \) wins and zero otherwise.
+Hence,

 where \( \mathbb{E}[\cdot \mid X] \) denotes the expectation conditional on covariates \( X \).